What is Eye Lift Surgery?

 Some cases call for removing a small amount of the orbicularis oculi muscle.
 This is the muscle surrounding the upper and lower eyelid.
 The removal can help refine the contour of the eyelid.

-Once the procedure is done, the doctor sutures the incision.
+Once the procedure ends, the doctor sutures the incision.
 After the area heals, the scar will be less visible because of the incision’s placement in the eyelid crease.

 Doctors can perform a lower blepharoplasty with a transcutaneous or transconjunctival approach.
 However, a study among American oculoplastic surgeons showed that more doctors prefer the latter course.3